zexceed12300/rtl8188eu/README.md

 ```
 make O=../out -j$(nproc)
 ```
-now your kernel(Image.gz-dtb) is in android_kernel_xiaomi_rosy-3.18/arch/arm64/boot/ and flash it to your device
+now your Kernel file(Image.gz-dtb or Image) is in android_kernel_xiaomi_rosy-3.18/arch/arm64/boot/ and flash it to your device.
 ## 2. Build RTL8188EUS driver/modules
 #### Download driver RTL8188EUS
 ```